devon-research/grokking/README.md

 sbatch scripts/job.slurm
 ```

-To run many experiments at once on a GPU cluster, do:
+To run many experiments at once on a GPU cluster, first specify a configuration with one or more list-valued entries.
+Then run:
 ```
 python scripts/experiments.py
 ```
+(This will run one experiment for every entry in the Cartesian product of all lists in the configuration.)

 One can then use `wandb sync` to sync results to W&B.